cash-i1/dotfiles/readme.md

 ## installation
-run this one liner and it should work (not tested). **requires GNU Stow** `cd; git clone https://github.com/cash-i1/dotfiles.git .dotfiles; cd .dotfiles; stow .`
+run this one liner and it should work (not tested). **requires GNU Stow** `cd && git clone https://github.com/cash-i1/dotfiles.git .dotfiles && cd .dotfiles && stow .`